sympa18/AZ-500-Azure-Security/2020/Instructions/Labs/LAB_14_Security Center.md

 1. Click **save**

-1. Lets now reuest access which will add a rule in our Network Security Group for us to be able to RDP to the VM.
+1. Lets now request access which will add a rule in our Network Security Group for us to be able to RDP to the VM.

 1. Select the **myVM** and click **request access**